pragyanjagadev/ImageSegmentation/README.md

 2.Remove the rules using below techniques :
 - binarization technique
-- removing the rules with binary image sgmentaion using U-Net and then inpaint them using LAMA technique.
+- removing the rules with binary image segmentation using U-Net and then inpaint them using LAMA technique.
 - removing the rules with a U-Net 256 classes

 3.Extend Dataset to other artifacts and evaluate performance